Skip to content

 4.5.2 Ensure all records are signed and dated by the responsible personnel.

-See also SOP for Cleaning of Manufacturing Equipment
+See also SOP for Sterilization Procedures for Manufacturing Equipment

 5) Abbreviations, if any